Jay-flow/flutter_calendar_widget/README.md

 # Features

 - Supports multiple date selections such as single, range, multiple, etc
+- Can register events in the calendar
+- Advanced customizable; all widgets in the calendar can be changed.
+- Multilingual translation support.
 - Calendar size changes dynamically depending on content.
-- Multilingual translation support.
 - Can add calendar navigation header.
 - Can change the icon in the navigation header.
 - Calendar style can be changed.
 - All text in the calendar can be changed.
-- Advanced customizable; all widgets in the calendar can be changed.

-# Installing
+# Installation

 ```bash
 flutter pub add flutter_calendar_widget